oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/upgrade-domain-resource/_index.md

 The 4.0 Operator provides a seamless upgrade of the Domains with 3.x (V8 schema) domain resources.
 When you create a Domain using WKO 3.x (V8 schema) domain resource in a namespace managed by the WKO 4.0, the [WebLogic Domain resource conversion webhook]({{< relref "/userguide/managing-operators/conversion-webhook.md" >}}) performs an automated upgrade of the domain resource to 4.0 schema.
 The conversion webhook runtime converts the WKO 3.x configuration to the equivalent configuration in WKO 4.0.
 Similarly, when [upgrading the Operator version from 3.x to 4.0]({{< relref "/userguide/managing-operators/installation#upgrade-the-operator" >}}), Domains resources are seamlessly upgraded.

 ### Upgrade the WKO 3.x domain resource manually
-Beginning with Operator version 4.0, the Operator team provides a standalone command-line tool for manually upgrading the WKO 3.x/V8 domain resource YAML to the WKO 4.0/V9 domain resource YAML.
-Use this tool to generate the upgraded V9 Domain resource YAML file so that it can be kept in the source code control repository.
+Beginning with Operator version 4.0, the Operator team provides a standalone command-line tool for manually upgrading the WKO 3.x (V8 schema) domain resource YAML to the WKO 4.0 domain resource YAML.
+If you are required to keep the upgraded Domain resource YAML file in the source control repository, then you can use this tool to generate the upgraded file.

 ##### Setup
 - Download the Domain upgrade tool jar file to the desired location.